garrandall/popular-music-data/tracks/girl-in-a-country-song-maddie-tae.md

 Aww no, Conway and George Strait
 Never did it this way
 Back in the old days
-Aww y'all, we ain't a clichÃ©
+Aww y'all, we ain't a cliché
 That ain't no way
 To treat a lady...